The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 Let $\HB$ be the relevant Hecke algebra, either $\HB_\infty$ or $\HB_m$, and let $W$ be the corresponding Coxeter group.
 For an expression $\ul{w}=i_1 i_2 \ldots$, let $BS(\ul{w})$ denote the corresponding tensor product $B_{i_1} \ot B_{i_2} \ot \cdots$, so that $BS(\emptyset)$ is the monoidal identity.

-Any potential categorification $\CC$ induces a semi-linear pairing on $\HB$, via We do not assume that Hom spaces are free as $\Bbbk$-modules, though their graded rank is still well-defined (say, as the maximal number of linearly independent vectors over $\Bbbk$).
+Any potential categorification $\CC$ induces a semi-linear pairing on $\HB$, via Here, $\grdrk$ denotes the graded rank.
+We do not assume that Hom spaces are free as $\Bbbk$-modules, though their graded rank is still well-defined (say, as the maximal number of linearly independent vectors over $\Bbbk$).
 In similar fashion, we could define a semi-linear pairing using the graded rank over $R$, where $R$ is any graded $\Bbbk$-algebra for which composition in $\CC$ is $R$-linear.
 The elements $b_s$ and $b_t$ are self-biadjoint.

 \begin{defn} We say that a potential categorification $\CC$ of $W$ satisfies the \emph{Soergel Categorification Theorem} or \emph{SCT} if the following properties hold for $\Kar(\CC)$: \begin{itemize} \item For a reduced expression $\ul{w}$ there is a unique summand $B_{\ul{w}} \sumset BS(\ul{w})$ which does not appear in $BS(\ul{y})$ for any shorter expression $\ul{y}$. \item For any two reduced expressions $\ul{w}$ and $\ul{w}'$ for the same element, there is a canonical morphism $BS(\ul{w}) \to BS(\ul{w}')$ which induces an isomorphism $\phi_{\ul{w},\ul{w}'} \co B_{\ul{w}} \to B_{\ul{w}'}$.
 Moreover, these isomorphisms are compatible in the sense that $\phi_{\ul{w}',\ul{w}''} \circ \phi_{\ul{w},\ul{w}'} = \phi_{\ul{w},\ul{w}''}$.
 Therefore, there is a single object $B_w$ which is canonically isomorphic to each summand $B_{\ul{w}}$, independent of the reduced expression for $w$.
 We will never use the notation $B_{\ul{w}}$ again. \item The set $\{B_w\}_{w \in W}$ forms a complete list of non-isomorphic indecomposables in $\Kar(\CC)$, up to grading shift. \item The map $\HB \to [\Kar(\CC)]$ is an isomorphism, and it induces the standard pairing on $\HB$. \end{itemize} If in addition one has $[B_w]=b_w$, we say that the \emph{(analog of the) Soergel conjecture} is true for $\CC$.
 (Of course, Soergel made his conjecture about a very specific potential categorification of $\HB$, defined in characteristic zero; this terminology is not meant to imply any claims on Soergel's behalf.) \end{defn}